 Machinimancy Adept You cast Machinimancy rituals with a -1 difficulty rating.
 May buy Machinamancy or Purity schools without a primary school requirement.
 Arc-Glaive Training You may wear Heavy Armor while using the Overpower style.
 Plague Survivor Gain a Resist Disease x1 per encounter.
 Miasma Walker Gain a Resist Poison x1 per encounter.
 Corbinite Frankness Gain a Power 2 Logical Statement at the start of each social encounter.
-Corbinite Construction You start with a Builder hireling.
-When this hireling takes the build action, it reduces the cost to build an improvement by one resource.
+Corbinite Construction You start with 1 Builder hireling with Building-1.
+When this hireling takes the Build action, it reduces the cost to build an improvement by one resource (one minimum).
 Clockwerk Engineer You may start as a Master Engineer, with a specialization in Clockwerks.
 You start with Plans for a Clockwerk Limb.
 Arc-Brass Crafter You may start as a Master Armorsmith, with a specialization in Arc-Brass Armor.
 You start with the Secret of Arc-Brass.
 Clockwerk Repair You may deliver the Heal effect to any target that has a Clockwerk body part, x1 per encounter.
 On Campaign encounters, you may do this once per turn.